OlegBoulanov/UselessExtras.Bot/README.md

 # UselessExtras.Bot
-Minimalistic study of Telegram bots and .Net Core, using Mac OS and Visual Studio Code
+Minimalistic study of building Telegram bots in C#/.Net Core, using Telegram.Bot library by Robin Müller.
+Built in Visual Studio Code on Mac OS X.

 The only item not under source control:
 ~/.telegram/uselessextras file, containing Telegram bot token, which shouldn't be public, right?
 Make your own bot/token to play with the code, using @BotFather's /newbot command.